Madge Bellamy: Personal life

 Bellamy was briefly married to bond broker Logan F. Metcalf.
 They married in Tijuana on January 24, 1928.
 They separated four days later.
 Metcalf filed for divorce claiming that while the two were on honeymoon, Bellamy had refused to speak to him because of his fondness for eating ham and eggs, which she considered "plebeian".
 Metcalf was granted a divorce on April 25, 1928.

 By the time Bellamy retired from acting, she had squandered much of her fortune and lost the remaining money during the Depression.
 In her posthumously published autobiography, A Darling of the Twenties, Bellamy claimed that she lived in "abject poverty" after her retirement.
 She did, however, have some holdings in real estate and owned a retail shop in which she worked to support herself.
-In her spare time, she wrote screenplays and novels which were never purchased.
+In her spare time, Bellamy wrote screenplays and novels which were never purchased.
 In the early 1980s, she sold the retail shop for double the amount she had paid for it and lived in relative financial comfort for the rest of her life.

-Bellamy remained out of public view until the 1980s when film historians and silent film fans who had rediscovered her work began requesting interviews.
+Bellamy remained out of public view until the 1980s, when film historians and silent film fans who had rediscovered her work began requesting interviews.
 She also began attending screenings of the low budget horror film White Zombie, which was a moderate success upon its initial release and has since become a cult classic.

+Bellamy was an atheist and vegetarian.
 In her final years, Bellamy lived alone in Ontario, California.

 Death

 She suffered from chronic heart problems toward the end of her life.
 On January 10, 1990, she checked into the San Antonio Community Hospital in Upland, California for treatment.
-She died there of heart failure on January 24 at the age 90.
+She died there of heart failure on January 24 at the age of 90.
 She is buried at Forest Lawn Memorial Park in Glendale, California.

 Her autobiography A Darling of the Twenties was published one month after her death.